• Skip to primary navigation

 This is by far the cleanest peanut butter you can make.

-And buying organic peanuts may not seem important, but non-organic peanut butter can contain up to 8 different pesticides.
+Buying organic peanuts may not seem important, but non-organic peanut butter can contain up to 8 different pesticides.

-Here’s what the ingredient list looks like on a jar of a popular store bought brand:
+Here's what the ingredient list looks like on a jar of a popular store-bought brand:

 S.A.D.
 (Standard American Diet) Great Value/Walmart Creamy Peanut Butter: